 is an especially good choice because of the overlap between the psychology major’s requirements and the course prerequisites for many occupational therapy programs;

-biology and health promotion and fitness management majors are often considered as well.
+biology and kinesiology and allied health majors are often considered as well.

 Illinois Wesleyan students are regularly accepted into some of the top OT programs

 in the country.
 Pre-OT students at IWU benefit from the University’s rigorous science